khanhpdt/khanhpdt.github.io/_posts/algorithms/algorithm-design-techniques-2016-04-18.md

 ## Divide-and-conquer

-Divide-and-conquer is a technique which solves a problem by dividing the problem into subproblems and then conquering each of the subproblems.
+Divide-and-conquer is a technique to solve a problem by dividing it into subproblems and then independently conquering each of them.
 The technique involves three steps:

   - _Divide_ the problem into subproblems.
   - _Conquer_ each subproblem typically by calling the algorithm recursively.